AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-06-06-binary-for-beginners.md

 <code>1(2<sup>5</sup>) + 1(2<sup>2</sup>) = 32<sub>10</sub> + 4<sub>10</sub> = 36<sub>10</sub></code>

+{% aside %}
-> **Note**: We've only looked at examples of adding two binary numbers, but you could just as well stack <code>x</code> numbers on top of one another and add them in binary, just like you would in decimal.
+  **Note**: We've only looked at examples of adding two binary numbers, but you could just as well stack <code>x</code> numbers on top of one another and add them in binary, just like you would in decimal.
 How far ahead you need to carry your ones depends on the result that you get in a particular column, represented as a binary string.
+{% endaside %}

 ### Subtracting Binary Numbers